akumaru1/talkmsg-viewer/README.md

 ## Features

-- **Calendar Jump**: Quickly jump to any date to view messages sent on that day, just like the official talk app.
+- **Calendar Jump**: Quickly jump to any month to view messages sent on that month onwards.
 - **Media Gallery**: Browse all images and videos sent by members in a dedicated gallery view.
-- **Favorites**: Mark and view your favorite messages for easy access later.
+- **Favorites**: Mark and view your favorite messages.

 ---